• Skip to primary navigation

 spiralizer

 This was my first time trying zoodles in my soup, and they were amazing!
-Zoodles would be a fantastic substitute in chicken noodle soup or any soup that requires pasta.
+Zoodles would be a fantastic substitute in Hearty Gluten Free Chicken Noodle Soup Made In The Slow Cooker.
+Or any soup that requires pasta.
 Paired with the mini meatballs and baby bok choy this was a winning combination.

 More fun spiralizer recipes for you to try